monyarm/NovelVM/doc/docportal/other_platforms/nintendo_3ds.rst

 Nintendo 3DS
 =============================

-This page contains all the information you need to get ScummVM up and running on a Nintendo 3DS.
+This page contains all the information you need to get NovelVM up and running on a Nintendo 3DS.

 What you'll need
 ===================

 - A Nintendo 3DS with a Homebrew Launcher or custom firmware.
 How to enable homebrew is outside the scope of this documentation.

-Installing ScummVM
+Installing NovelVM
 ======================================

-Download the Nintendo 3DS package from the `ScummVM Downloads page <https://www.scummvm.org/downloads/>`_.
+Download the Nintendo 3DS package from the `NovelVM Downloads page <https://www.novelvm.org/downloads/>`_.
 Extract the archive.

-There are two ways to install ScummVM: using the 3DSX format, or the CIA format.
+There are two ways to install NovelVM: using the 3DSX format, or the CIA format.

 Using the 3DSX format
 ***********************
-Copy the extracted files to your SD card into the ``/3ds/scummvm`` directory.
+Copy the extracted files to your SD card into the ``/3ds/novelvm`` directory.

-Launch ScummVM using the Homebrew Launcher.
+Launch NovelVM using the Homebrew Launcher.

 Using the CIA format
 ***********************

-Use any CIA installation software to install the ``scummvm.cia`` file.
+Use any CIA installation software to install the ``novelvm.cia`` file.

 The CIA format requires a DSP binary dump saved on your SD card as ``/3ds/dspfirm.cdc``.
 This is not an optional step, because without this you will not have proper audio support.
 Documenting this process is outside the scope of this documentation.